cloudblog004/fantasticfoodies/content/en/posts/201-simple-way-to-make-homemade-creamy-tomato-garlic-chicken-crockpot.md

 1. * enjoy!!**
 1. Ready to serve and ENJOY!

 Add diced onion, garlic, chicken breasts, cream cheese, marinara sauce, and some seasonings into a cold crockpot.
 (Here&#39;s a helpful tip from a.
 This creamy tomato basil chicken recipe has tender chicken and plenty of garlic in a delicious fresh tomato and basil cream sauce.
 The fresh tomatoes and basil add such a nice and summery flavor that lightens up the cream sauce.
 Crock-Pot Tuscan Garlic Chicken thighs Recipe - Packed with flavors and so easy to prep!
-This crockpot chicken thighs recipe makes an easy keto &amp; low carb dinner · Slow Cooker Creamy Sun Dried Tomato Chicken.
+This crockpot chicken thighs recipe makes an easy keto & low carb dinner · Slow Cooker Creamy Sun Dried Tomato Chicken.

 So that is going to wrap this up with this exceptional food creamy tomato garlic chicken crockpot recipe.
 Thanks so much for your time.
 I'm sure you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!